splunk-soar-connectors/threatconnect/release_notes/unreleased.md

 **Unreleased**

-* fix: Workflow file updates
+* Replaced API support from V2 to V3